PeterEB/coap-node/README.md

 4. `value` (_Depends_): value to write to the allocated Resource.
 5. `callback` (_Function_): `function (err, val) { }`, where `val` is the written value.

-    If the Resource is not a simple value and there has not a write method been initialized for it, the `val` passes to the callback will be a string `\_unwritable\_`.
-If the Resource is an executable Resource, the `val` passes to the callback will be a string `\_exec\_`.
+    If the Resource is not a simple value and there has not a write method been initialized for it, the `val` passes to the callback will be a string '\_unwritable\_'.
+If the Resource is an executable Resource, the `val` passes to the callback will be a string '\_exec\_'.
 If the allocated Resource is not found, an error will be passed to first argument of the callback.

 **Returns:**